How to Read Your Child’s Growth Chart (And What It Means)

 What Factors Can Affect a Child’s Growth Rate?

-Several factors can affect a child’s growth rate, including genetics, nutrition, hormonal levels, chronic illnesses, and environmental influences.
-Monitoring these elements helps guarantee your child’s development stays on track for ideal health and well-being.
+Several factors influence a child’s growth rate, including genetics, nutrition, hormonal levels, chronic illness, and environment.
+Monitoring these elements helps keep your child’s development on track.

 How Often Should Growth Charts Be Updated?